Orientation and Tours

 Do a preliminary investigation of your specimens to decide whether the EOF can suit your research needs.

-- Find articles describing specimens similar to yours, and decide upon a preparatory method.
-(It may help to review the Specimen Preparation module of ACMAL eTraining.)
+Find articles describing specimens similar to yours, and decide upon a preparatory method.
+Some instruments have online training modules which include specimen preparation.

 To avoid duplication of space, equipment, and staff services, and to avoid unnecessary costs, as much space and equipment as possible should be shared by departments.